Chile Whitewater Rafting & Patagonia Hiking

 In this geographically diverse part of Chile, glacial forces have sculpted the terrain over the past 800,000 years, creating majestic peaks, lakes and roaring rivers.
 Here, soaring condors are common, and puma, wamule (endangered elk), ibis, salmon, and native trout call this stunning landscape home.

-The Rio Futaleufu begins in Argentina’s Andes.
-After flowing through several lakes in the Parque National Los Alerces, these beautifully turquoise waters emerge as the powerful flows of the Futaleufu.
-Alternating between vistas of granite cliffs, lush foliage, snow-capped peaks and towering spires, the Futaleufu River cascades dramatically through a canyon of breathtaking beauty.
-Slot canyons, waterfalls, and glacial lakes provide added highlights for all Patagonian outdoor enthusiasts.
+The Rio Futaleufú begins in Argentina’s Andes.
+After flowing through several lakes in the Parque National Los Alerces, these beautifully turquoise waters emerge as the powerful flows of the Futaleufú.
+Alternating between vistas of granite cliffs, lush foliage, snow-capped peaks and towering spires, the Fu cascades dramatically through a canyon of breathtaking beauty.
+Slot canyons, waterfalls, and glacial lakes provide added highlights.

 The Fu boasts intense stretches of Class IV-V rapids and turquoise blue water unlike any other river in the world.
 Rafters have the option of hiking on a beautiful Chilean trail around some of the more difficult and intense sections, but even the Class IV rapids of the Fu will get your adrenaline pumping!

 Experience an exclusive riverside camp with hot tubs, sauna and sunset bar on our Futaleufú Rafting Multi-Sport.
 Enjoy daily yoga classes, massage or wine tasting before a candlelight dinner featuring fresh local ingredients.
 Raft the incomparable Futaleufú, inflatable kayak, hike, mountain bike, and horseback ride among some of the best multi-sport adventure terrain on the planet.